 What increases the risk that a human will be infected by a zoonotic disease?

 It is possible for any person to be affected by a zoonotic disease.
 However, there are certain people who are at greater risk of contracting infectious disease (including zoonotic disease) because their immune system is not functioning normally and is unable to effectively resist or fight infections.
-People who may not have a normally functioning immune system include young children (under five years of age), older people (over 65 years of age), people on medication that supresses their immune system (for example, chemotherapy drugs or steroids), and people with diseases that can suppress their immune system (for example, cancer or HIV infection).
+People who may not have a normally functioning immune system include young children (under five years of age), older people (over 65 years of age), people on medication that supresses their immune system (for example, chemotherapy drugs or steroids), pregnant women, and people with diseases that can suppress their immune system (for example, cancer or HIV infection).

 Minimising the risk of disease transmission from animals to humans, and from humans to animals

-The risk of contracting a zoonotic disease is low.
-If you are healthy, use common sense and good hygiene, and keep your animals healthy.
+The risk of contracting a zoonotic disease is low if you are healthy, use common sense and good hygiene, and keep your animals healthy.